kissofjudase23/Doc-DSA/coding_interview.md

           return res
           ```
   * 035: Search Insert Position (E)
+    * Description:
+      * Given a sorted array and a target value, return the index if the target is found.
+If not, return the index where it would be if it were inserted in order.
+      * example:
+        * Input: [1,3,5,6], 2
+        * Output:[1]
     * Find the first value >= target
     * Approach1: Linear, Time:O(n), Space:O(1)
     * Approach2: Binary Search, Time:O(logn), Space:O(1)